z00logist/db-concept/README.md

-# Concept of DB: Yeat Another GPT Wrapper
+# Concept of DB: Yet Another GPT Wrapper

 It is a concept of database, which could potentially represent some service with LLM.